tokudayo/fast-matrix-nms/README.md

 - Perform the remaining max reduction on the IoU matrix to obtain the row-wise maximums $O_{max}\in \mathcal{R}^N$
 - Compute the possible decay factor and possible scores $S'=F(S,O,O_{max}) \in \mathcal{R}^{N\times N}$ and select the boxes to remove, skipping the finding of the minimum decay factor for each box: if $\exists i:S'_{xi}<\mathrm{threshold}$, then detection $x$ should be removed.

-I am writing a blog post on the details of the implementation (optimizations, tricks used, limitations, etc.) and discuss other NMS methods :innocent:
+I am writing a blog post on the details of the implementation (optimizations, tricks used, limitations, etc.) and discuss other NMS methods :innocent:.
+The first part is [here](https://tokudayo.github.io/fast-matrix-nms-1/).

 ## License
 This project is released under the MIT License.
 Please see the [LICENSE](./LICENSE) file for more information.